JakobBergG/Dataproject_GBM/README.md

   <img src="readme_images/ANOUK_on_ANOUK_OUH_CUH_edit.jpg" width=50% />
   </p>
 It can be seen that the ANOUK model performs significantly worse on the OUH and CUH test set, which is expected because of the inconsistent clinical delineations of the OUH and CUH MR scans.
 Therefore it is investigated if finetuning the ANOUK model to a specific hospital would result in better results.
-In the two boxplots below the performance of the two fine-tuned networks can be seen.
+In the figures below the performance of the two fine-tuned networks can be seen.
 The two networks Task809_OUH_GBM and Task011_CUH_GBM are finetuned using the original ANOUK network on the OUH and CUH data sets with a learning rate of 1e-6 for 350 epochs.
 In the below boxplot, we compare the base ANOUK network to the OUH finetuned network:
   <p align="center">
   <img src="readme_images/Task806_ANOUK_GBM_vs_Task809_OUH_GBM_on_OUH_edit.jpg" width=50% />